-Dr. Feinstone has everything, a beautiful wife and a successful career in dentistry; but when he discovers his wife's affair, he realizes that behind every clean, white surface lies the stench of decay.
+Dr. Feinstone has everything, a beautiful wife and a successful career in dentistry, but, when he discovers his wife in an affair, he realizes that behind every clean, white surface lies the stench of decay.
 Having gone insane, he enacts cruel dental torture on his patients.Written by

 Jason Borchers <firstname.lastname@example.org>

 6 of 7 people found this review helpful.

 Was this review helpful to you?